top of page

 Kali: Awareness of Lines, Angles, and Consequence

-When you train with blades, you learn immediately:
+Kali begins with weapons, and that matters.
+When you train with blades, you learn critical lessons:

 • Distance determines survival